amonks/chris/README.md

 ## components

 Components are html.
 One key difference: any tag that is a component **or** a *special component* renders that component instead of just the html tag.
-Also, anything {{double-wrapped}} is evaluated as javascript and should return a value.
+Also, anything {{double-wrapped}} is evaluated as a javascript expression and inserted.

 So, if you have a component called `components/greeting.component` that looks like this: